hgb-bin-proteomics/MSAnnika_exporters/README.md

 Export [MS Annika](https://ms.imp.ac.at/index.php?action=ms-annika) crosslink results to different file formats for different down-stream analysis tools.

+## [DEPRECATION NOTICE]

+> [!WARNING]
+> MS Annika exporters is no longer maintained!
+All export options have been moved to [pyXLMS](https://github.com/hgb-bin-proteomics/pyXLMS)!
+> Please consider using pyXLMS instead!

 ## Requirements

 Python 3.7+ installation with pandas, openpyxl, biopython and biopandas to run the scripts or to use the Proteome Discoverer Scripting Nodes.